Slicer/teem/src/make/README.txt

 LDLIBS: when making shared libraries, it is sometimes necessary to link against other libraries.  $(LDLIBS) is the last argument to the
   $(LD) call which creates a shared library, and should be used like
-  $(BINLIBS). $(LPATH) can be set with the "-L<dir." flags non-teem libraries, the teem library flags will be suffixed on.
+  $(BINLIBS). $(LPATH) can be set with the "-L<dir." flags non-Teem libraries, the Teem library flags will be suffixed on.